Apoorva Sagodharargal (1989 film): Casting

 Haasan played three roles: Appu, Raja and Sethupathi.
 For Raja, he wore tight pants and unbuttoned denim shirts with sport shoes, whereas for Appu he wore only clown-like costumes besides regular clothes.
 Prem Nazir was the initial choice for the character of Sethupathi; because he was unwell at the time, Haasan himself played the role.
 Nagesh, known primarily as a comedian, was initially apprehensive when Haasan approached him to portray Dharmaraja; he feared the film would fail if audiences did not accept him in a negative role.
 Rao, Nagesh and Haasan wanted to depict the character as a new kind of villain.

 Gandhimathi was originally cast as Appu's foster mother, but following changes in the script, she was replaced by Manorama.
 Lakshmi was offered to play Sethupathi's wife Kaveri but did not accept, resulting in Srividya being cast.
 Moulee, despite declining to write the film's dialogues, remained in the cast.
-Ravikanth and Chinni Jayanth appeared in minor roles as Raja's friends, but their portions were deleted from the final cut.
+Ravikanth appeared in a minor role as Raja's friend, but his portions were deleted from the final cut.
 Haasan had included a character for Krishnamachari Srikkanth, but the character was later removed.
 Stage actor Suppuni was offered the role of a handicapped character, but declined.

 Filming and post-production

 The portrayal of a dwarf by the normal-sized Haasan required different techniques for different camera angles.
 A pair of special shoes was prepared to be attached to the folded knees of the actor for the straight angle shots.
 Haasan adopted a particular way of holding up his arms to match the appearance of his shortened legs.
 For the side angle shots, a trench was dug up just to cover up the actor's legs from the feet to knees, with special shoes attached at the knee level.
 A scientist from Bangalore was employed to assist with the special effects for the dwarf.
 Rao noted Appu would lend "attention and sympathy from the audience" and he made sure Raja "got equal attention and sympathy".

-S. T. Venky made his debut as visual effects designer for this film and also became the first person to use digital technology in visual effects.
+S. T. Venki made his debut as visual effects designer for this film and also became the first person to use digital technology in visual effects.
 Animals used in the films were trained by Ravindra Sherpad Deval.
 The circus portions in the film were filmed at Gemini Circus and in Cochin.
 The song "Raja Kaiya Vachchaa" had many scenes inspired from Grease (1978), including the transformation of the old car into a new one, and the dramatically changing costumes of the dancers.
 The song "Ammava Naan" was initially dumped after the script went through changes, but after many days of running successfully in theatres, it was re-included as an added attraction.
 (Note: Inconsistently stated by sources to be after 50 days, 75 days, or 100 days.)
 While filming the climax, Nagesh insisted on performing his own stunts rather than using a double.